Fraudsters Using EB-5 Immigrant Investor Program To Scam Investors

 For more information illegal payments to unregistered persons, click here for FINRA’s Rules.

 Misusing EB-5 Investments: $72 Million

-On December 27, 2016, the SEC charged charged a California-based attorney, Emilio Franscisco, with stealing money over $9.6 million from EB-5 investors.
+On December 27, 2016, the SEC charged a California-based attorney, Emilio Franscisco, with stealing money over $9.6 million from EB-5 investors.
 According to the SEC’s complaint, Franscisco raised $72 million from investors in China to invest in EB-5 projects that included opening Caffe Primo restaurants, developing assisted living facilities, and renovating a production facility for environmentally friendly agriculture and cleaning products.
 Instead of using investors’ funds for the EB-5 projects, Franscisco used the money to purchase a yacht, and finance his own businesses and luxury lifestyle.

 Misusing EB-5 Investments: $136 Million

 On January 11, 2017, the SEC received a settlement offer from real estate developer and former Tibetan monastery student, Lobsang Dargey, in a $136 million EB-5 fraud case.
 This could signal a possible resolution to the high-profile case.
-In late 2015, the SEC ordered an asset freeze against Dargey and his “Path America” companies after raising well over $135 million million for two real estate projects.
+In late 2015, the SEC ordered an asset freeze against Dargey and his “Path America” companies after raising at least $135 million for two real estate projects.
 Instead of properly investing the money, Dargey diverted $14 million for unrelated real estate projects and $3 million for personal use including the purchase of his $2.5 million home and cash withdrawals at casinos.

 Misusing EB-5 Investments: $100 Million